kouwen/vat/README.md

 installing
 ----------
-pull the brach to your local dir and your good to go.<br>
+pull the branch to your local dir and your good to go.<br>
 for server installation, same thing. copy the files you just pulled from your local dir and place them to your webserver directory.